 About 1,300 Maltese workers went on strike August 1, to back a demand by the General Worker Workers Union for a 15 percent wage increase.

-About 1,300 Maltese workers went on strike August 1, to back a demand by the General Worker Workers Union for a 15 percent wage increase.
+Background: About 1,300 Maltese workers went on strike August 1, to back a demand by the General Worker Workers Union for a 15 percent wage increase.
 The Union claimed the wage rise on June 23, asking for the increase to be back dated to April 1, 1959.
 Most of the strikers are employed by British Oil Companies and construction firms.
 As yet the essential oil services are un-effected, troops are operating distribution machinery.

 In reply to Union demands, the companies offered a rise of 15 percent from the date of claim and a GBP30 bonus for each man.
 This was turned down by the Union and the strike was on.
 Aircraft on the Malta route are refuelling at other stops on the flight route.
 The Armed Forces are able to provide their own fuel, thus the people most affected will be the general public, with no sign of a break in the deadlock.